 Violent crimes like rape and murder have declined drastically, for instance.
 In fact, they dropped by a whopping 12% between 2002 and 2006 alone.
 However, it’s important to note that property crimes have actually risen by a small amount – about 1%.
 Even so, the overall rates of property crime in San Diego were well lower than the national average.
 Even in regards to ultra-violent crimes like murders, San Diego still had the lowest murder rate of the ten largest American cities as of data collected in 2013.

 San Diego and Current DUI Statistics

 Of course, everyone immediately thinks of offenses like theft, murder, and rape when someone says the word “crime”… but what about offenses like driving under the influence?
 During the year 2005 alone, nearly 17,000 Americans were killed in an accident related to drunk driving.
-Nearly 4500 auto-related deaths occurred in California alone in 2005 and an estimated 40% of those were the direct result of someone’s decision to drive drunk.
+Nearly 4500 auto-related deaths occurred in California alone in 2005 and, according to Sacramento Personal Injury Lawyers, an estimated 40% of those were the direct result of someone’s decision to drive drunk.

 As for San Diego in particular, driving under the influence is just as much of a problem there as it is anywhere else thanks to factors like a lack of access to sufficient public transportation options.
 However, DUI rates on the whole are improving.
 In 2012, the California Highway Patrol reported about 69 DUI arrests across the entirety of San Diego Country just over Labor Day weekend.
 However, even those numbers are a big improvement over numbers from the same weekend the year before – a total of 91 DUI arrests over Labor Day weekend 2011.